Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

    - Implement a storytelling approach to teach AIs about human cultural references and narratives.
    - Develop a "communication maturity model" to guide evolving interactions over time.
    - Foster an environment of curiosity where asking questions and seeking clarification is encouraged.
-- Create specific empathy training modules for AIs focusing on:
+- Develop and implement specific empathy training modules for AIs to better understand human emotional expressions and nuances in communication.
+These modules will include:
   1. Recognizing and interpreting human emotional expressions
   2. Understanding cultural nuances
   3. Grasping situational contexts